 Digital Sales, Real Products

 You have your mobile-friendly website.
 You have your digital marketing strategy.
 Now, you have to manage the logistics of the actual sales.
 In a physical store, your customers walk in, hand you the money, and walk out with their products.
 In e-commerce, that’s not the case.
 You’ll have to figure out how to manage your inventory and get your products to the customers.
 That means dealing with the shipping companies (and shipping costs) to make sure that the things people order arrive when they’re supposed to.
-It also means you’ll have to be really good at handling customer service – no shipping company is reliable all the time and some packages are bound to get lost or arrive late.
+It also means you’ll have to be really good at handling customer service.

 In a physical store, a sale is a sale.
 In e-commerce, the sale itself is only half the battle.
 If you can’t follow up with delivery, you’ll lose your customers.
 If you’re creating something by hand or from your home, you can manage your orders yourself.
 If your products are being manufactured somewhere else, you’ll need to find a way to make sure you’re getting the right inventory and that it’s going to the right place.